Harlok13/Julia/README.md

-# LariskaBot-v2.0
+# Julia
-the same bot, but with new functionality on aiogram3
+no description\
+for the time being